-To enable the Yahoo Japan Group to provide search engine (technology), paid search advertising distribution system (technology), and other services, the Company has an ongoing business alliance contract with Google Asia Pacific Pte Ltd. based on the following content.
-Since search and paid search advertising distribution technologies are key income sources for the Group, any modifications to the contract could affect our earnings.
+The Company has renewed the business alliance contract as follows that has been in effect with Google Asia Pacific Pte Ltd. to provide services such as search and paid search advertising distribution technologies, key income sources for the Yahoo Japan Group.
+Therefore, any modifications to the contract could affect our earnings.

 Contract name GOOGLE SERVICES AGREEMENT

-Contract date October 21, 2014
+Contract renewal date October 21, 2014

 Contract term end March 31, 2019

 Counterparty Google Asia Pacific Pte Ltd.

 Main details Non-exclusive provision of search and paid search advertising distribution technologies by counterparty The counterparty shall provide its search and paid search advertising distribution technologies to the Yahoo Japan Group on a non-exclusive basis, which will be used by the Group to offer its own brand of services.
 Differentiation of search services Both parties are entitled to freely develop and use additional functions for the search results in order to differentiate their search results.
 The Company may decide on its own whether to display the other party's search results.

-3) Payment for counterparty's services Payment for the counterparty's services shall be the sum of 1) an amount calculated using a method determined on an annual basis based on the revenue of the Company Web site and 2) an amount calculated using the standard for excess amounts on any revenue of the Company Web site in excess of a specific amount during the specified period.
+Payment for counterparty's services Payment for the counterparty's services shall be the sum of 1) an amount calculated using a method determined on an annual basis based on the revenue of the Company Web site and 2) an amount calculated using the standard for excess amounts on any revenue of the Company Web site in excess of a specific amount during the specified period.
 The payment for the counterparty's services provided by the Company to partners shall be an amount calculated using a determined method based on the revenue received from each partner's Web site.